Homemade Rosemary Fennel Herb Focaccia Bread Recipe

 Instructions

-• Mix dough.
-Combine water and yeast in the bowl of a stand mixer.
-Whisk until dissolved.
-Let sit 5-10 minutes until creamy and beginning to foam.
-Add 2 cups of the flour, 3 tablespoons of the olive oil, 2 teaspoons of the salt, 1/2 teaspoon of the fennel, and the black pepper.
-Using the dough hook attachment, begin mixing on low.
+- Using the dough hook attachment, begin mixing on low.
 Once the ingredients are well combined, add remaining flour, about 1/2 cup at a time, until a soft, sticky dough is formed (you may not use all the flour).
-Increase the speed to medium and beat the dough for 8 minutes.
+The dough should not cling to the sides of the bowl but will still be soft and sticky at the bottom of the bowl.
+It is better for the dough to be too wet, then too dry.
+Increase the speed to medium and knead the dough for 8 minutes.

-• First rise.
+- First rise.
 Oil a large bowl and transfer dough to oiled bowl.
 Turn the dough so it is covered in oil.
 Cover tightly with plastic wrap.
-Let rise in a warm place until doubled in size.
+Let rise in a warm place until doubled in size, about an hour.

-• Bake.
-Heat oven to 425°F and arrange rack in the middle.
+- Heat oven to 450°F and arrange rack in the middle.
 Press fingertips all over dough to form indentations.
-Brush top of dough with remaining 1 tablespoon of olive oil and sprinkle with remaining fennel, salt and rosemary.
-Bake focaccia until deep, golden brown about 20-30 minutes.
+Drizzle top of dough with remaining 2 tablespoons of olive oil and sprinkle with remaining 1/2 teaspoon crushed fennel, 1 teaspoon salt and 1 tablespoon chopped rosemary.
+Let bread continue to rise while you wait for the oven to come to temperature.

-• Cool and serve.
-Remove focaccia from the baking sheet, transfer to a rack and cool at least 10 minutes before slicing and serving.
+- Cool and serve.
+Remove focaccia from the baking sheet, transfer to a rack and drizzle with another tablespoon or so of olive oil if you'd like.
+Cool at least 10 minutes before slicing and serving.